 Anterior Lumbar Interbody Fusion (ALIF)

-An Anterior Lumbar Interbody Fusion (ALIF) is a minimally invasive procedure that targets the lumbar spine and is aimed at repairing structural deformity, vertebral instability, and damage to the cushiony intervertebral discs.
-During this procedure, your surgeon will access the large vertebrae of the lower back through a small incision in the abdomen, replacing the traditional and painful approach through the back.
-This anterior approach offers many benefits, and affords the surgeon a less obstructed route to the damaged intervertebral discs or vertebrae.
+An Anterior Lumbar Interbody Fusion (ALIF) is a minimally invasive procedure that targets the lumbar spine.
+More specifically, an ALIF aims to repair structural deformities, vertebral instability, and damage to our spongy intervertebral discs.
+During an ALIF, your surgeon will access the large vertebrae of the lower back through a small incision in the abdomen.
+Replacing traditional—and painful—entry through the back, this anterior approach offers many benefits.
+Most notably, it affords your surgeon with a less obstructed route to the damaged disc and minimizes tissue destruction to the spine.

-After making a small incision, specialized instruments will be used to gently move tissues, organs, and blood vessels to the side, instead of incising through them.
-This allows for less painful and physically damaging access to the intervertebral discs that are causing your discomfort.
+After making a small incision, your surgeon will use specialized instruments to move tissues, organs, and blood vessels to the side.
+Avoiding delicate tissues instead of incising through them allows for less painful and physically damaging access to your spine.

-After removing damaged disc material, your doctor will insert a spacer to restore the height between the vertebrae that was previously filled by the intervertebral disc.
-This spacer, often referred to as a “cage”, contains bone graft material that will aid in the subsequent fusion of these adjacent vertebrae.
-These bone grafts can be taken from your hip, a donor bone supply, or an artificial material.
-The source of the graft will depend upon your personal situation and condition.
-Once the bone graft is in place, the surgeon will also use plates, rods, and screws to hold the graft in place as it heals, completing the surgical procedure.
-During healing, the implanted bone graft material will act as a facilitator, as your existing bone structure will grow into and around the implanted material.
+After removing damaged disc material, your doctor will insert a spacer to restore the height between the vertebrae.
+This spacer—often referred to as a “cage”—contains bone graft material that will aid in the subsequent fusion process.
+Your doctor may obtain these bone grafts from your hip, a donor bone supply, or an artificial material.
+However, the source of the graft will depend upon your personal situation and condition.
+Once your doctor has implanted the graft, plates, rods, and screws will hold the material in place as it heals.
+During your recovery, the inserted graft will act as a facilitator, encouraging existing bone to grow around the implanted material.
 As a result, you will be able to achieve a permanently stable, pain-free spine.

 Advantages of Anterior Lumbar Interbody Fusion (ALIF)

-A minimally invasive Anterior Lumbar Interbody Fusion (ALIF) has many benefits stemming from its anterior approach, advanced instrumentation and techniques, and resultant improvements in a patient’s prognosis for long-term recovery.
-Some of the specific benefits of ALIF include the following:
+Many benefits of the ALIF stem from its anterior approach, advanced instrumentation, and improvements in a patient’s prognosis for long-term recovery.
+Some of the specific benefits of an ALIF include the following:

 - Small incisions mean less blood loss, less pain, less scarring, and shorter recovery times